burczu/react-router-role-authorization/README.md

 #### Custom handling of unauthorized access

 By default when a user with insufficient roles tries to access a component he is redirected to `notAuthorizedPath` defined in `AuthorizedComponent`.
-Sometimes this may be an inappropriate behaviour and you may want to popup a message.
+Sometimes you may want to, for example, log it to console etc.

-You can change the default behaviour by overriding method `handleUnauthorizedRole(routeRoles, userRoles)` from `AuthorizedComponent`.
+You can achieve it by overriding method `handleUnauthorizedRole(routeRoles, userRoles)` from `AuthorizedComponent`.

 ```JavaScript